swift-project/docs/docs/documentation/flying/settings/xswiftbus.md

 ```

 Make sure to apply the same settings as on *swift* side.
-**Any modification of this file will require a restart of XSwiftBus** (either by a restart of X-Plane or disabling/enabling *XSwiftBus* from the Plugin Manager).
+**Any modification of this file will require a restart of xswiftbus** (either by a restart of X-Plane or disabling/enabling *xswiftbus* from the Plugin Manager).